stylesuxx/Oversample/README.md

 So I would consider oversampling a full success, although I would really like to see test results with native 12Bit, and 16Bit ADC's, maybe a test setup using one Arduino per ADC, Another one to sync the measurements and collect the data.

 ## Limitations
-There are multiple limitations one needs to obey:
+There are multiple limitations one needs to consider, lets look at them briefly.

 ### Sampling frequency
 The ADC's sampling frequency limits the bandwidth in which the method will work.